 VQ35DE: Performance Data

 The performance data for the VQ35DE can be a little hard to understand online.
-This is because throughout the many different vehicles it came in, and the different versions of the engine itself.
+This is because throughout the many vehicles it came in, and the different versions of the engine itself.
 Luckily the folks at Wikipedia have made the performance data very easy to understand.

 Additional VQ35DE information is available on Wikipedia.